ajtarragona/censat-client/README.md

 ###### Options:
 -  *fields* : comma separated field names that will be returned.
 Alias "basefields" will return id, version and dates.
 -  *parsevalues* : true will return all object and array values as strings.
+-  *separator* : is parsevalues is set to true, multiple fields will be returned as a comma separated string.
+With this options you can set a diferent separator character/s.
 -  *exclude* : comma separated field names that will NOT be returned.
 -  *sort* : name of the field to sort by.
 -  *direction* : sort direction (asc or desc).